pingcap/dm/docs/RFCS/20190722_error_handling.md

 #### Error classification and error codes

-1. Error is classfied by class field, which relates to code logic
+1. Errors are classfied by the class field, which relates to the code logic
 2. Error codes range allocation will be added later

 ### Goal of error handling